opsdroid/opsdroid/docs/installation.md

 ## Installation Methods

 Check out the [Getting Started](https://www.youtube.com/watch?v=7wyIi_cpodE&list=PLViQCHlMbEq5nZL6VNrUxu--Of1uCpflq) video series on YouTube.
-The video series demonstrates how to install and configure opsdroid and opsdroid desktop on Ubuntu 16.04.
-It also demonstrates how to create your own skill in opsdroid
+The video series demonstrates how to install and configure opsdroid and opsdroid desktop on Ubuntu 16.04 and  also teaches how to create your own skill in opsdroid

 ### Ubuntu 16.04 LTS